nokynokes/Cretney_CSCI2270_FinalProject/README.md

 This is a solo project

 To-do List:
-Make the menu fancier?
+Make the menu fancier?,
-Add more games to txt files
+Add more games to txt files,
-Sort Alphabectically for collisions
+Sort Alphabectically for collisions,
+Add a delete function for shopping cart,